-American Rehab Centers recommends Adult & Teen Challenge rehabs for recovery from addiction.
+American Rehab Centers recommends Adult & Teen Challenge rehabs for recovery from addiction, including from addiction.
 Most other rehab programs are not able to give that as much time and attention to the addict or are too costing for most people to afford.

 1News-Medical.Net.
 “What Are Sedatives?”
 Dr. Tomislav Mestrovic, M.D., Ph.D.
 November 23, 2015. https://www.news-medical.net/health/What-are-Sedatives.aspx